 The Ultimate Tucking Guide

 I recently worked with a client who almost never tucked her tops into her trousers or skirts.
-When I asked her about this, it was clear she (wrongfully) believed that she had a tummy that she needed to hide and that by wearing her tops over her waistband she would hide unsightly lumps and bumps.
+When I asked her about this, it was clear she (wrongfully) believed that she had a tummy that she needed to hide and that by wearing her tops over her waistband she would hide what she thought was an unsightly belly.

 In a few swift styling moves, I was able to prove her wrong.
 First of all, she had a lovely defined waist.
 And second of all, even those of us with a tummy will look much better with a strategic tuck of the shirt, than by trying to hide it with an untucked top, which can tend to look a little frumpy.

-The power of a tuck can transform an outfit from frumpy to fabulous, and there is more than one way to skin that particular cat.
+The power of a tuck can transform an outfit from frumpy to fabulous, and there is more than one way to do it.
 Here are five tucking tips and styles you can experiment with to achieve vastly different outcomes:

 1. The Full Tuck